IBM/procurement-analysis-with-wks/README.md

 1. Install [Node.js](https://nodejs.org/en/) runtime or NPM.
 1. Start the app by running `npm install`, followed by `npm start`.
-1. Access the UI by pointing your browser at the host and port values returnd by the `npm start` command.
+1. Access the UI by pointing your browser at the host and port values returned by the `npm start` command.
 For example, `http://localhost:6003`.

 ## 13. Deploy and run the application on IBM Cloud